chgies/EaR_R/README.md

-This Repository is used for my BA Thesis, which is about Emotion recognition in remote therapy situations.
+This Repository is used for my BA Thesis, which is about emotion recognition in remote therapy situations.

 Start pose extraction by downloading CANDOR dataset (see information on https://paperswithcode.com/dataset/candor-corpus-1), adding it to your PATH and execute run_pose_extraction.py.